lawrennd/slides/diagrams/ml/kmeans_clustering_010.md

-Update each centre by setting to the mean of the allocated points.
+Iteration 4: Update assignments to centres